SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A long-term access can overlap with other long-term accesses and instantaneous accesses.

-..
-XXX maybe re-introduce this text...
+Overlaps appear primarily in code that uses in-out parameters in functions and methods or mutating methods in structures.

-   The specific kinds of Swift code that use long-term access are discussed in the sections below.
+The specific kinds of Swift code that use long-term accesses are discussed in the sections below.

 .. _MemorySafety_Inout: